ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 - The environment can be recreated on another supported machine from a clean clone using only Docker Desktop, Visual Studio Code with the Dev Containers extension, and Git.

 **Exit criteria:** The environment smoke test passes on a clean checkout using only the documented host prerequisites, and a second supported machine can rebuild the Development Container, start Docker Compose services, verify tool versions, connect to SQL Server and Azurite by service name, and run the documented smoke-test command sequence without any machine-specific configuration.

+**Current validation status (September 15, 2026):**

+- The Development Container image builds successfully on Windows ARM64.
+- The pinned .NET SDK, EF Core CLI, Git, Node.js, pnpm, Azure CLI, and Bicep versions were verified inside the workspace image.
+- Azurite starts healthy and is reachable through its Compose service name on the Blob, Queue, and Table ports.
+- The supported SQL Server 2022 Linux image is x64-only and its process terminates under Docker Desktop's Windows ARM64 emulation on the validation machine.
+- Azure SQL Edge is not an acceptable ARM64 fallback because Microsoft retired it on September 30, 2025.
+- Milestone 1 remains incomplete until the complete Compose stack and smoke test pass on a supported x64 machine and the clean-checkout recreation is confirmed on a second supported machine.

 ### Milestone 2 — Domain model and persistence foundation